darul75/personal-blog/posts/2015/2015-07-06_immutableJS-overview.md

 ## API

-Api documentation use a very generic template syntax.
+Documentation use a very generic template syntax.

-## Documentation syntax

 ### Generic constructors